 Corrosion commonly refers to chemical reactions at the surface (that is, rusting or pitting) recognized by the growing areas of visible deterioration.
-In addition, stress corrosion attacks the inside of the metal; barely detectable surface cracks grow inward, weakening the part without visible warning.
-Stress corrosion applies to most commonly used alloys and even the corrosion resistant alloys have been found susceptible.
+On the other hand, stress corrosion attacks the inside of the metal as well; barely detectable surface cracks grow inward, weakening the part without visible warning.
+Stress corrosion applies to most commonly used alloys, even the corrosionresistant alloys have been found susceptible.

 Stress corrosion is thought to be initiated by certain combinations of stress and chemical reaction.
-The most common chemical causing harmful effects is chloride, whether in a solution (for example, ammonium salts) or as subtle a form as hand perspiration.
-If the rotor is not kept clean and these chemicals remain on the rotor, corrosion will result.
+The most common chemical causing harmful effects is chloride, whether in a solution such as ammonium salts or as subtle a form as hand perspiration.
+If the rotor is not kept clean and chemicals remain on the rotor, corrosion will result.
 Also, any moisture left on the rotor for an extended period of time can initiate corrosion.
-Therefore, it is important to thoroughly wash and dry the rotor after each use.
+Therefore, it is important the rotor is thoroughly dried after use.